 An Introduction To Process Control Schemes - Part II

-In our last blog, we talked about various jargon that you come across while studying control schemes and further discussed two different types of control schemes namely Feedback and Feedforward, looking at their applications in industries.
+In our Introduction To Process Control Schemes Part 1 blog, we talked about various jargon that you come across while studying control schemes and further discussed two different types of control schemes namely Feedback and Feedforward, looking at their applications in industries.

 Today we will be understanding three different control schemes with their applications.